russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Weekend Camp at Northcote.md

 2. How did your spreadsheet layout make calculations easier or harder?

 When the task is completed, make a post on [Spaces](https://ca.spacesedu.com) in your private portfolio space to:
-- [ ] share a link to your group's work on this take
+- [ ] share a link to your group's work on this task
 - [ ] briefly respond to the prompts above

 ## Learning goals